UnlyEd/GraphCMS-cache-boilerplate/README.md

 ### How should I use it?

-- **_I am just curious_**: **Clone** the project, play around, run it on your local computer, deploy the service against your own AWS infrastructure and see how it works. _(don't forget to remove your service from AWS, once you're done playing around!)_
+- **_I am just curious_**:
+    **Clone** the project, play around, run it on your local computer, deploy the service against your own AWS infrastructure and see how it works.
+    _(don't forget to remove your service from AWS, once you're done playing around!)_
-- **_I'm thinking using it for a professional project_**: **Fork** the project, build you own stuff on top of it if you need to, keep up to date with the main project if needed (new features, bug fix, etc.), you'll be in control with the ability to quickly/simply catch up if ever needed.
+- **_I'm thinking using it for a professional project_**:
+    **Fork** the project, build you own stuff on top of it if you need to, keep up to date with the main project if needed (new features, bug fix, etc.), you'll be in control with the ability to quickly/simply catch up if ever needed.
+    And this project comes with [some handy built-in scripts to help you keep it in sync!](#keeping-your-fork-up-to-date-with-this-boilerplate)

 ---
 ## Benefits